invisible-college/robot-heart-book/session0/session0.md

 After creating an empty project with a blank activity:

+1. Create a virtual device for the emulator.
 1. Give the TextView an ID.
 1. In the `onCreate` method, have that TextView programmatically set its display text to "Hello World" from a string resource (the hello string).
 1. Add another string that says good-bye in a language of your choice (the goodbye string).